Stewardship includes offering of our “time,” our “talents,” and our “treasure.”

 Your benevolence offerings, along with gifts to special appeals like the Malaria Campaign and World Hunger, enable the church to carry out ministries together in ways that no individual congregation or synod can do alone.

-There are a number of St. Timothy ministries which rely on contributions beyond our basic operations budget discussed above, e.g., the Food Pantry and Emma’s Backpack.
+There are a number of St. Timothy ministries which rely on contributions beyond our basic operations budget discussed above, e.g., the Food Pantry, Friends of The Homeless, and Emma’s Backpack.
 Gifts to these programs are in addition to your regular pledge or giving.

 - We pledge or commit our resources as an intention to support the mission of our church throughout the year.
 This helps form the financial baseline upon which the Congregation Council and members plan for each coming year.